 Those are the thoughts swirling around in my head as I careen through another fun-filled day at my job.

-The group leader (a therapist) for my Making Peace With Food class last night said that it’s OK to eat when you’re not hungry sometimes.
+The group leader (a therapist) for myclass last night said that it’s OK to eat when you’re not hungry sometimes.
 My mind absolutely would not accept that then and I’m not having it right now, either.
 For me, using food as a numbing agent is what got me here with 96 pounds to go – did you see the nifty My Fitness Pal countdown thingy on the sidebar??? – and no clue what to do when I feel uncomfortable.
 I understand that she’s trying to stop us from beating ourselves up for less-than-perfect behavior, but if I let myself think that it’s OK to eat that packet of peanuts because I’m frustrated with someone at work then where does it stop?
 The next time Mick sits fiddling with the computer as the minutes tick by and we’re already late for an appointment, is it OK for me to grab a piece of cheese so that I won’t kill him?

 I don’t know about everyone else, but that is a very slippery slope for me and it’s just not something I can be OK with.

 What I’m practicing instead is sitting with the discomfort and letting myself really be here and feel it.
 No disappearing inside my mind.
 No distracting myself – not with food nor with anything else.
 I’m angry and, while that’s always been a “bad” feeling for me, it won’t kill me.